CyFI-Lab-Public/MARSEA/s2e_linux/s2e/README.md

 ```

 *Since our CyFiFunctionModels plugin depends on the LibraryCallMonitor plugin, this must also be enabled.*

+Besides changed above, please refer `s2e/s2e_linux/projects/razy/s2e-config.lua` to see if there is anything missing.

 #### Enable the LibraryCallMonitorPlugin
 ```